-We have become less formal now when it comes eating. but showing good manners can never be a mistake.
+Now we have become less formal when it comes eating.
+But showing good manners can never be a mistake.
 Someone once told me that “manners demonstrate respect for others or the situation you are in.”

 How often were we told by our parents to “mind your table manners.”
 For me and my siblings it was an incessant topic around the dinner table.